 Does your son love making messes?
-Does your daughter add Play-Doh to her dolls’ noses to make them look like boogies?
-If so, try a slime-filled gross-out party for your child’s next birthday bash!
+Does your daughter add Play-Doh to her dolls’ noses to make them look like boogers?
+If so, try a grossly fun slime party for your child’s next birthday bash!

 Next, cut noses from the card stock.
-To keep it simple, you can make triangles or just do your best cutting it without a pattern – remember, the crazier/weirder it looks, the better.
+To keep it simple, you can make triangles or just do your best cutting it without a pattern – remember, the crazier and weirder it looks, the better.
 Hole-punch the nostrils on the cutout nose.
 Glue the top of the nose in the center of the face.

 If you’re running short on time, you can always use regular birthday invitations purchased from the store and glue a gummy worm on the inside to let guests know what to expect.

 There are several different ways to make slime.
 Depending on the age of the kids at the party and your tolerance for messes, you can decide which method works best.
 For smaller children, you might want to use Play-Doh or homemade craft dough as your “slime.”